dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 - Memory optimized: for memory-intensive tasks like processing large datasets, data analytics, and databases.
 - Accelerated computing: using hardware accelerators, like graphics processing units (GPUs), to efficiently handle tasks, eg. floating-point calculations, graphics processing, and machine learning.
 - Storage optimized: for workloads that require high performance for locally stored data, eg. large databases, data warehousing, and I/O-intensive applications.

+## How to Provision AWS Resources
+You interact with AWS services through API calls
+API: an application programming interface that defines predetermined ways for you to interact with AWS services.
+### Ways to call/invoke AWS APIs:
+- AWS Management Console: point-and-click style (web interface)
+- AWS Command Line Interface (CLI): run commands using AWS CloudShell (a cloud-based terminal with the AWS CLI already installed in a managed environment).
+- AWS Software Development Kit (SDK): using programming languages (Python)